core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 ### CoAP Methods

-When sending a CoAP request using the POST or FETCH method, a DoC client MUST use the Content-Format "application/dns-message" in the request.
-The DNS query is included in the payload.
+When sending a CoAP request using the POST or FETCH method, a DoC client MUST include the DNS query in the payload.
+The type of content of the payload MUST be indicated using the Content-Format option.
+This document specifies the usage of Content-Format "application/dns-message" (details see
+{{sec:content-format}}).

 If the FETCH or POST method are used and block-wise transfer {{!RFC7959}}
 is supported by the client, more than one CoAP request message MAY be used.